 The funboard is more of a category than a type.
 It describes all the surfboards, such as the eggs, hybrids, and mini-mals, with higher volumes.
 The funboard is a perfect choice if you are a casual surfer or beginner.
 It is excellent for catching waves.

-This fish does not refer to the underwater animal.
+This fish does not refer to an underwater animal.
 It relates to the surfboard that resembles the shape of that creature.
-It has a tail, that although surfers call as swallow-tail, overall, it still looks like a fish.
+It has a tail, that although surfers call a swallow-tail, overall, it still looks like a fish.

 The step-down is not a particular type of surfboard.
 It is something that you use for weaker or smaller waves.
 It is shorter, thicker, and broader compared to your typical board.
 It describes the board that is smaller than the one you use when the wave becomes weaker.